koenrane/KR-new-site/content/Mode collapse in RL may be fueled by the update equation.md

 However, Alex has a few intuitions anyways:

+### Mitigating reward misspecification
-1. **Mitigating reward misspecification.** If the reward is really high in a situation which the policy can easily explore into during training, then that's bad and probably leads to distorted policies.
+If the reward is really high in a situation which the policy can easily explore into during training, then that's bad and probably leads to distorted policies.

-    1. However, under ACTDE, a single reward event (e.g. hypothetically, a maximal reward whenever "weddings" appears) should have less impact on the trained policy.
-    2. For example, the Q-function can quickly learn to predict that a given string "I went to the barn" produces high reward, and then there isn't any more barn-related reinforcement.
+However, under ACTDE, a single reward event (e.g. hypothetically, a maximal reward whenever "weddings" appears) should have less impact on the trained policy.
+For example, the Q-function can quickly learn to predict that a given string "I went to the barn" produces high reward, and then there isn't any more barn-related reinforcement.

-    3. However, if barn-related generations are strongly rewarded in general, the model might still receive reinforcement for the hard-to-predict and diverse range of barn reward events.
+However, if barn-related generations are strongly rewarded in general, the model might still receive reinforcement for the hard-to-predict and diverse range of barn reward events.

+### Reducing mode collapse
-2. **Reducing mode collapse.** In the tabular bandit regime (explored above), ACTDE adds "reward logits" ($e^{R(s,a)}$) onto the initial policy logits ($\log \pi_0(s,a)$).
+In the tabular bandit regime (explored above), ACTDE adds "reward logits" ($e^{R(s,a)}$) onto the initial policy logits ($\log \pi_0(s,a)$).
 Maybe this is true in general (but probably not).
 If so, then KL penalties might be less important for keeping the trained policy $\pi$ close to the initial policy $\pi_0$.

-    1. Less mode collapse means higher-entropy next-token distributions, which may mean greater variety in the policy's preferences/[shards](https://www.lesswrong.com/posts/iCfdcxiyr2Kj8m8mT/the-shard-theory-of-human-values).
+Less mode collapse means higher-entropy next-token distributions, which may mean greater variety in the policy's preferences/[shards](https://www.lesswrong.com/posts/iCfdcxiyr2Kj8m8mT/the-shard-theory-of-human-values).
 That is, it may be rarer for motivational/goal-encoding circuits to be effectively pruned by mode-collapsed RLHF.
-    2. If a system has more shards, [there's a greater chance that some of the shards care about humans](https://www.lesswrong.com/posts/2NncxDQ3KBDCxiJiP/cosmopolitan-values-don-t-come-free?commentId=ofPTrG6wsq7CxuTXk).
+If a system has more shards, [there's a greater chance that some of the shards care about humans](https://www.lesswrong.com/posts/2NncxDQ3KBDCxiJiP/cosmopolitan-values-don-t-come-free?commentId=ofPTrG6wsq7CxuTXk).

 ## Summary